-Net income is a company’s profit in a given fiscal period.
+Net income (NI) is a company’s profit in a given fiscal period.
 It consists of total revenues earned in the period less total expenses incurred to generate the revenues in the period.
 When revenues exceed expenses, the company has a net profit.
 When expenses exceed revenues, the company has a net loss.
-Net income is reported on a company’s income statement.
-It is an important measure of a company’s profitability and financial performance for the relevant fiscal period.
-Net income is also called net earnings, net profit, or the bottom line.
+Report it on a company’s income statement.
+Net income is an important measure of a company’s profitability and financial performance for the relevant fiscal period.
+Also, call it net earnings, net profit, or the bottom line.

-Basically, net income is computed by subtracting all relevant costs and expenses from total revenue.
-Start with total revenue, also known as the top line because it is shown at the top of the income statement, and subtract the costs of sales, operating expenses, non-operating expenses, and taxes.
-This gives you net income, also known as the bottom line because it is shown at the bottom of the income statement.
+Basically, compute this income by subtracting all relevant costs and expenses from total revenue.
+Start with total revenue, also known as the top line as it is shown at the top of the income statement.
+Then subtract the costs of sales, operating expenses, non-operating expenses, and taxes.
+This gives you NI.
+It is also known as the bottom line because it is shown at the bottom of the income statement.

 NI = Revenues – Cost of Sales – Operating Expenses – Non-Operating Expenses – Taxes

 To learn how to price for profit, download our Pricing for Profit Inspection Guide.

 Access your Strategic Pricing Model Execution Plan in SCFO Lab.
 The step-by-step plan to set your prices to maximize profits.